Minimizing Estate Tax Liability in Northern Virginia

 Professional Estate Planning Lawyers for Virginia, Maryland, and the District of Columbia

-The Attorneys of Hale Ball Carlson Baumgartner Murphy, PLC use these and other inventive ways to reduce the impact of federal estate taxation for our clients.
+The Attorneys of HALE BALL MURPHY, PLC Carlson Baumgartner Murphy, PLC use these and other inventive ways to reduce the impact of federal estate taxation for our clients.
 With over forty years of estate planning and probate law experience, the lawyers at Hale Carlson Baumgartner, PLC have established reputations as some of the Commonwealth of Virginia’s foremost estate planners.
-To schedule an appointment at our Fairfax office, call 1-703-591-4900.
+To schedule an appointment at our Fairfax office, contact us online call 1-703-591-4900.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.